 3. Consider Off-Peak Timing for Vacation Requests

-For instance, if you know you want to travel in November but the rest of your team is planning to take the week of Thanksgiving off, offer to take your vacation during the first half of the month so you can be back before Thanksgiving and cover for another employee(s).
+For example, if you know you want to travel in November but the rest of your team is planning to take the week of Thanksgiving off, offer to take your vacation during the first half of the month.
+This way, you can be back before Thanksgiving and cover for another employee(s).

 4. Make Having to Cover For You as Effortless as Possible

-At the end of the day, and as cliche as it sounds, it really doesn’t hurt to ask when it comes to requesting more time off.
-The American workforce is slowly shifting its mindset towards work-life balance, but it’s up to you to evaluate whether your unique employment situation meets your needs or if there’s work to be done!
+At the end of the day, and as cliche, as it sounds, it really doesn’t hurt to ask for more vacation time from your boss.
+The American workforce is slowly shifting its mindset towards work-life balance, but it’s up to you to evaluate whether your unique employment situation meets your needs or if there’s work to be done.